ethanrobison/rtvf398w20/gamestudies_final/paper.md

 Finally, we unpack the values that these values themselves represent.
 That is, the overarching goals that are captured by the existence of these texts, which embody certain values that the U.S. military holds.
 Then, we will highlight the ways in which a military, despite its ostensible membership in a games creation community, represents a vastly different set of interests than typical game developers.

-# Part 1

-Games are simulacra of real-world or fantastical settings.
-They represent realistic or impossible happenstances through their mechanics and structure, and ultimately we play them to have experiences in other parts of life, or of parts of our own life seen through a different perspective.

-However, it is crucial to note two things about the simulation that games do of "the world", whether it is the real world or a world that can never exist, such as the rather non-euclidean [TODO EXAMPLE HERE].
-First, that no simulation can every perfectly capture every element of a world.\footnote{At least, no simulation that we are capable of making using the machines and algorithms that we currently understand.
-The future is a wide open space as far as technical constructs are concerned.
-I'm glad to put my equivocating in footnotes, so that I can delete it later.} We have no means of capturing, say, the enormously complicated turbulent movement patterns of fluids around a plane's wing.
-Similarly, however, we have no means of capturing the effects of a new form of magic on the global economy of the world of Nirn, the setting of the Elder Scrolls series of video games [CITE].\footnote{Though we cannot formally prove the impossibility, solving for these kinds of models would so radically change the world (e.g., the stock market of the real world) that life as we know it would be forever changed.}

-The important thing to understand here is that there is _no_ mapping from the game onto the real world that correctly and completely captures the world as it operates: some things must be left out.\footnote{You can prove this, I suppose, by thinking about how you would simulate subatomic particles.
-You need at least as many subatomic particles as there are in the real world, but almost certainly more.}

-Some things are included, others are left out.
-This decision, whether implicit or explicit, means that a values judgement is made about the content of the game.
+# Games as Incomplete Representations

+Games which aim to simulate some aspect of a world, real or imagined, represent happenstances through their mechanics and structure.
+Ultimately, we play them to have experiences that are similar to ours, but through a different lens; or to have experiences wholly unlike our own lives.
+That is, we are unlikely to play games which capture our own lived experiences unless they can shed new light on them (if one wants to do otherwise, they could just go forth and live their own life).

+However, the complexity of the world, real or imagined, means that a perfect representation of its processes is out of reach, technically speaking.
+Traditional computation does not afford us the mechanisms by which we might capture, say, Dow Jones here in the real world; nor the simulated economy of the world of Nirn, home of the Elder Scrolls series of games [CITE].
+Nor can we capture the physical processes of any world correctly or completely.
+The good news is that, historically speaking, it has rarely been beneficial to provide ultra-high fidelity simulations of existence within the world of video games.
+Though classic understandings of computers as powerful engines of arithmetic may have bamboozled mathematicians into thinking they would be able to simulate the weather to the n-th degree, the entertainment industry opted for simulacra of particular processes in lieu of technical correctness.

+This juxtaposition, that of an insurmountable barrier and its workaround, is important: it means that games (really, all software) that hopes to represent reality (real or fantastical) is simultaneously forced to live with inaccuracies and perfectly happy to do so.
+For entertainment's sake, it is rarely worthwhile to capture the entirety of the details germane to a particular series of occurences.\footnote{You'll never see James Bond brush his teeth.}

+The fact that games are incomplete representations implies that certain aspects of the simulated abstract space are necessarily excluded.
+The question of what should and should not be included is answered at best only partially deliberately: a group of creators cannot perfectly reason about what they are and are not including.
+Nevertheless, there are values to be read into which parts of reality make it into the simulation as mechanics and systems within the ludology.

+This idea is related to, indeed descended from, the argument made by Flannigan and Nissenbaum [CITE] with respect inevitable capturing of values by works, including video games.
+Here we expand on this thesis, and highlight that there are certain systems, certain logics of behavior [CITE Wardrip-Fruin?] that a developer might implement, and certain that they may not.
+Note that of the set of processes that we understand about a world, some of these must be excluded from a simulation.
+Critically, we can read as many values out of the parts of reality that are left out of a simulation as the parts that are.

-The idea that games capture values, and that those values are decided by the developers, is unpacked at length by [CITE F&N].
-We emphasize here, however, a particular point: the mechanical affordances the game provides are a substantial font of these values.
-In particular, we wish to examine the ways in which a game's stated values---as marketed, as perceived, as used, as a member of the ontological category of "game", &c.---might or might not conflict with the mechanics that developers choose to implement.
-We examine these conflicts in the context of military games, themselves controversial enough at the very least for their ambiguous status with respect to the age-old question, "what is fun?"
+We investigate the excluded aspects of reality that are wrapped up in military games and other interactive artifacts.
+Especially, we unpack the differences between the implied values of these software---as marketed, as perceived, as used, and as members of the broad ontological category of "game".
+We examine these conflicts in the context of the military-entertainment complex [CITE?], itself controversial with respect to the age-old question of what is fun.

-# Part 2

-Since a game cannot perfectly capture the totality of the experience that it is attempting to provide, we must examine the parts which get pruned (for they are as informative as the parts which are included).

-We ask: do the pieces of the game which made it into the final cut represent the values as stated by the game's creators?
-Are these pieces in line with the values as we typically understand them, vis-a-vis those processes?

-For example, if we spend monnneeeyyy [TODO how much???] to make a game to teach sexual assault sensitivity to officers, but that game is ultimately a dialog tree with expensive voice acting and animation, and completely excludes role play with humans, what have we said?
-[CITE the thing from ICT].

-Ultimately, we must ask what values we normally project onto the verbs that the game affords.
-Is the verb "say", or "soothe", or "shoot"?

-# Part 3
+[TODO mention the history of entertainment as it stems from military research?
+See Gameplay mode.]

+# Values at Play in Military Games

+1. High recruitment numbers
+2. Strong intra- and inter-unit coordination and performance
+3. Limited legal liability

 What, then, are the values wrapped up in these games?